The Best Smartwatches in Singapore 2023

 Fancy an upgrade from your traditional watch with some apps and notifications as your wrist companion?
-Whether you're a seasoned smartwatch user or a newbie, we've rounded up The Best Smartwatches for 2022 to help you decide which is the one for you.
+Whether you're a seasoned smartwatch user or a newbie, we've rounded up the best smartwatches to help you decide which is the one for you.

 #1 Apple Watch Series 7

 Apple is undoubtedly the leader of the pack when it comes to smartwatches and at the top of this pack stands the Apple Watch Series 7 — Apple's newly released and arguably the best Apple Watch yet.
 The Apple Watch Series 7 takes everything customers loved about the Apple Watch Series 6 and brings it to an all new level.

 The Apple Watch Series 7 comes in both 41mm and 45mm body sizes which cater to the majority of different wrist sizes but also now offers more screen area than its predecessors.
 The watch design is sleek and has the classic premium feel all Apple products boast and the favourite always-on display.

 The Apple Watch Series 7 continues to feature comprehensive and accurate health and fitness tracking with its in-built powerful S7 processor and the latest watchOS 8 software.
 It's capable of tracking your heart rate, ECG and blood oxygen levels, and can even detect irregularities in your heart rhythm or call for emergency services if you suffer a fall.
 When it comes to fitness, the watch can track it all — from casual walks to intense workouts — providing detailed data insights through Apple's Health app.
 While you sleep, the watch continues to track your health stats to give you a full picture of your health over the whole day and night.